-The Company employed no staff during the years 2019 and 2020.
+The Company employed no staff during the financial period 2020 (2019: Nil).

 16. Emoluments granted to the members of the managing and supervisory bodies and commitments in respect of retirement pensions for former members of those bodies

 In 2020 and 2019 no remuneration was paid to the executives or key management personnel of the Company.